averagehuman/vboxn/README.rst

     Notes:

-        - Specifying 'auto' for the iso source will download the latest generic 32-bit installation image for the OS
+      - Specifying 'auto' or 'auto64' for the iso source will download the latest generic 32/64-bit installation image for the OS

       - A properties file can optionally be used to supply overrides to the default VM config options, it is sourced by vboxen-init and should be a valid shell script.

-        - If Python is installed, properties can additionally be defined as command line arguments.
+      - Properties can additionally be defined as command line arguments.
 If both a properties file and command line properties are given, then those specified on the command line will take precedence.
-Spaces in argument values must be backslash-escaped.

       - If 'kickstart=yes' (the default) and 'kickstart_file' is
         unspecified, then a generic kickstart file will be downloaded from this project's github repository and run on the new guest machine.
 Similarly for 'postinstall=yes' and 'postinstall_configure_files'.

-        - 'postinstall_configure_files' should be a space-delimited list of files which will be concatenated in the order given and run on the guest after the OS is installed.
+      - 'postinstall_configure_files' should be a space delimited list of files which will be concatenated in the order given and run on the guest after the OS is installed.  'postinstall_configure_root' can optionally be defined as a prefix for the postinstall files.

+      - The kickstart and postinstall files are made available to the guest machine by running "one shot" web servers on the host.
+        The default address and port for these web servers to listen on is '192.168.1.100:8585' and '192.168.1.100:8586'.
+This can be changed by specifying the 'kickstart_listen_on' and
+        'post_install_listen_on' parameters.
+Eg.

+            vboxen-init testbox0 ubuntu auto kickstart_listen_on=10.10.5.1:8080

+      - The default wait time for the kickstart and postinstall scripts is 600 seconds (10 minutes), this can be changed by specifying the 'kickstart_wait' and 'postinstall_wait' options, eg.

+            vboxen-init testbox0 ubuntu auto kickstart_wait=300

 .. _vboxen: https://github.com/devopsni/vboxen